Julien Neaves – Editor

-Will the new film finally return the franchise to its golden years?
-Only time will tell.
-Get it?
-Terminator=time?
-You get it.
-As we speculate away and with a SPOILER ALERT here is my ranking of the Top 6 Terminator Franchise Entries:
+But did the new film finally return the franchise to its golden years?
+With a mushroom-cloud sized SPOILER ALERT here is my ranking of All 7 Terminator Franchise Entries:

 From the very first movie we had glimpses of the post-apocalyptic future and the gritty war between the human resistance and the robotic drones of the AI Skynet.
 But what about an entire movie set in that time period?
-Sounds like a great concept no?
-Well we got that in the fourth film, Terminator: Salvation, but it was far from great.
-First off there was barely any Terminators or terminating, cheap looking CGI Arnold notwithstanding.
-The action was meh.
-The story was bland.
-The characters were paper thin.
+Sounds like a great concept, no?
+Well we got that in the fourth film, Terminator: Salvation, but it was far, far from great.
+First off, there was barely any Terminators or terminating, cheap-looking CGI Arnold notwithstanding.
+Secondly the action was meh.
+Thirdly the story was bland.
+Fourthly the characters were paper thin.

 But Arnie is back and his Pops Terminator is fun and features in some cool action scenes.
 J.K.
 Simmons also energises proceedings as Detective O’Brien though he could have used more screen time.
 And Jason Clarke’s Terminator John Connor is downright scary.
 Too bad they spoiled that twist in the trailer as well.
 What is it with Terminator movies and spoilerific trailers.
 Just stop it.
 Terminate it even.
 Geez!